 Before you register openSUSE MicroOS clients to your Uyuni Server, you need to add the required software channels, and synchronize them.

-In the following section, descriptions often defaults to the $x86\64$ architecture.
+In the following section, descriptions often default to the $x86_64$ architecture.
 Replace it with other architectures if appropriate.

 Table 23. openSUSE MicroOS Channels - CLI